About Prolotherapy offers the following resources for those wanting to explore prolotherapy further...

 The tendency in patients with groin pain due to abdominal wall abnormalities is a history of inguinal pain that worsens with strenuous activity, especially activity stressing the abdominal muscles, such as sit-ups.
 On physical examination there is tenderness of the pubic tubercle and a positive jump sign is elicited.
 Prolotherapy, in this instance, to the muscle attachments onto the pubic symphysis is often curative.
 All of the other muscle attachments to the groin area, including the rectus femoris, gracilis, rectus abdominis, and adductor group, can all be treated with Prolotherapy if there is tenderness and reproduction of the athlete’s pain upon palpation of the area where the muscle attaches to the bone.
 If a positive jump sign is elicited, the diagnosis is made and Prolotherapy is given to the weakened fibro-osseous junction.

-Simply put, femoroacetabular impingement or FAI is a condition where there is too much friction in the hip and this “bone-on-bone” causes damage in the joint.
+Femoroacetabular impingement or FAI is a “bone-on-bone” situation which causes damage in the joint.
 Of the two types of FAI is the “cam-type” where the femoral head-neck junction is abnormal and the “pincher-type” FAI is where the acetabulum shape or its configuration within the pelvis is abnormal.
 The head of the femur meets with the pelvis at the acetabulum.
 Some people have both types of FAI.
 Both cause injuries to the labral area because of repetitive impingement stress.
 They either cause labrum degeneration or labrum tears.

 Like other causes of premature hip osteoarthritis, sometimes surgical procedures are needed.
 The operative procedures are designed to address the adverse mechanical effects of impingement and hopefully address the reasons for it.
 Sometimes a combination of Prolotherapy and surgery is required.